ARMmbed/mbed-app-docs/docs/design_principles.md

 # Design Principles

 This section is intended to give you an overview and some rationale for the design decisions we made when developing the provisioning protocols.
-It’s not essential to read this to use the mbed Provisioning App but may be interesting.
+It’s not essential to read this to use the mbed App but may be interesting.

 ##RESTful